 Top SUP athletes are an important part of the Black Project brand and they have won dozens of championships using BP paddles and fins.
 Discuss this relationship between athletes and BP, and what you have learned personally from collaborating with the sport’s premier athletes?

 Athletes are an integral part of the Black Project team.
 Since the beginning, one of our key metrics has been event wins––which require a pairing of excellent athletes with high-performance products.
-Given our success in 2019 with 14 World Titles and dozens of race wins, we have proven that our paddles and fins are ready to win at the local, national and the international level.
+Given our success, 28 world titles (and counting) and hundreds of race wins, we have proven that our paddles and fins are ready to win at the local, national and the international level.

 Of course, we’re not just buying up athletes.
 As a small company, we could never pay a paddler enough money for them to compromise their own success.
 Instead, our athletes actually want to use Black Project paddles and fins because they believe it will provide an advantage on race day.